henry-doan/cs-Java-files/EightPuzzle/src/ep/readme.txt

  *  or a better priority function (say, one on the order of improvement
  *  from Hamming to Manhattan)?
 Why?
  *****************************************************************************/
+I think a faster and more memory computer will handle anything with the same algorthims.
+But with current computer you would need a better priority function to solve it